-In order to ensure that your deal goes smoothly and without complications, we recommend that you engage with a real estate lawyer or notary, PRIOR to going live on the MLS® System.
+In order to ensure that your deal goes smoothly and without complications, we recommend that you engage with a real estate lawyer or notary, PRIOR to going live on our system.
 Many sellers receive an offer within a day or so of listing and end up scrambling to find a lawyer on short notice.
 This can be avoided with a simple phone call to a law firm or notary in advance, to arrange for them to get involved once you have your buyer lined up.

 The final step in selling a home is when your lawyer/notary begins the “conveyancing” process.
 Closing/completion, adjustment and possession dates should be set out in your sales contract, and are typically a day or two apart, or in some cases the same day.

 They will handle all of the necessary paperwork for the closing.
 Your lawyer or notary will work with you to protect your interests and ensure there is a proper title transfer to the new owners.